GoogleCloudDataproc/initialization-actions/gcs/CONFIGURATION.md

     If true, executes Cloud Storage object requests in FileSystem listStatus and getFileStatus methods in parallel to reduce latency.

-*   `fs.gs.parent.timestamp.update.enable` (default: `true`)

-    Enables timestamp updates for parent directories when new files created in them.

-*   `fs.gs.parent.timestamp.update.substrings.excludes` (default: `/`)

-    Comma-separated list of sub-strings that when matched will cause a particular directory to not have its modification timestamp updated.
-    Includes take precedence over excludes.

-*   `fs.gs.parent.timestamp.update.substrings.includes` (default:
-    `${mapreduce.jobhistory.intermediate-done-dir},${mapreduce.jobhistory.done-dir}`)

-    Comma-separated list of sub-strings that when matched will cause a particular directory to have its modification timestamp updated.
-Includes take precedence over excludes.

 *   `fs.gs.lazy.init.enable` (default: `false`)

     Enables lazy initialization of `GoogleHadoopFileSystem` instances.